Can I Eat Pho On A Calorie Deficit?

 The calorie content in pho can vary depending on the type and preparation method.
 Pho bo, which uses beef broth and beef slices, generally has a slightly higher calorie count compared to pho ga, which uses chicken broth and chicken toppings.
 It’s important to note that additional ingredients and condiments, such as hoisin sauce or Sriracha, can add calories to your pho.
 Opting for a lighter broth and lean protein choices can help minimize calorie intake.

-See also What Is Pho Comparable To?
+See also Is Pho Soup Good For A Diet?

 Pho sizes and their calorie counts